Prodigy-Hacking/ProdigyMathGameHacking/README.md

 <details>
 <summary><b>We aren't evil.
 Everything is open source, forever free, and without ads.</b></summary>
 <br>
 We're not trying to break the game because we're evil.
 We wanted to help Prodigy become more secure, but they've ignored our emails and our requests to talk.
+They've even gone as far as to ban a user from their official Zendesk.

 Because of that, we're publicly showing hacks!
 That, and it's also just fun :)